 Upolu is the main island and home to the capital Apia, which is a fun and vibrant city, and the ideal gateway to Samoa's other islands.
-Upolu was where Robinson Crusoe lived and his time here is commemorated in the eponymous botanical gardens and museum.
+Upolu was where Robinson Crusoe lived and his time here is commemorated in the Vailima botanical gardens and museum.
 Other highlights on Upolu include Lalomanu Beach which adjoins a protected pristine lagoon that is perfect for snorkelling; the famous Malua Turtle feeding site; as well as all of the area's splendid waterfalls.
 A visit to the Marketi Fou at Fugalei provides a wonderful insight into every day life in Samoa.
 Here, visitors can sample local delicacies while watching a game of Samoan checkers.

 Of the other islands, Savai'i offers unparalleled raw beauty, volcanic craters, towering waterfalls, mysterious archaeological sites and incredible natural blowholes.
 Manono Island, on the other hand, is a slice of old Samoa with just a handful of fishing villages and little in the way of vehicles and electricity to disturb the peaceful way of life.